What are personal data?

-Certain PD, such as the pages you have viewed, the date and time that you access our website or your location data, are automatically collected, via the servers visited (when you visit the pages of our website or the application) and from “cookies” placed on our site.
+Certain PD, such as the pages you have viewed, the date and time that you access our website or your location data with the BOZAR app, are automatically collected, via the servers visited (when you visit the pages of our website or the application) and from “cookies” placed on our site.

 We may also receive your PD from our partners or parties who rent halls or from third parties.
 This is only possible where you have given your explicit consent, which you may withdraw at any time.

 What do we do with your personal data?

 Purchasing tickets or registration for a free event or booking of a Guided tours